codeplaysoftware/standards-proposals/asynchronous-data-flow/sycl-2.2/03_interacting_with_data_on_the_host.md

 qA.submit(cgH);
 ```

-Because of device restrictions on the size of the pattern, the size in bytes of
+Because of restrictions in OpenCL implementations on the size of the pattern,
-the data type used for the pattern must be one of 1, 2, 4, 8, 16, 32, 64,
+the size in bytes of the data type used for the pattern must be one of 1, 2, 4,
-or 128.
+8, 16, 32, 64, or 128.

 #### Access restrictions